onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 - The `Life insurace portfolio` cannot be added to `Organization Mortgage` group because `Sell insurance` policy is not linked to `Organization Mortgage` group.
 - The `Mortgage portfolio` cannot be added to `Organization Life` group because `Sell mortgage` policy is not linked to `Organization Life` group.
 - `Client contact info` can be added to any group as it has no policy restrictions.
-- A superuser can assign the resource `Life insurance portfolio` with the `read` privilege to John Doe in `Cooperation` and `Organization Life` if he has `Sell insurance` policy in those groups.
+- A superuser can assign the resource `Life insurance portfolio` with `read` or `write` privilege to John Doe in `Cooperation` and `Organization Life` if he has `Sell insurance` policy in those groups.
-- A superuser can assign the resource `Mortgage portfolio` with the `read` privilege to John Doe in `Cooperation` and `Organization Mortgage` if he has `Sell mortgage` policy in those groups.
+- A superuser can assign the resource `Mortgage portfolio` with `read` or `extend` privilege to John Doe in `Cooperation` and `Organization Mortgage` if he has `Sell mortgage` policy in those groups.
-- A superuser can assign the resource `Client contact info` with the `read` privilege to John Doe in all the groups regardless of the policies he has.
+- A superuser can assign the resource `Client contact info` with `read` or `write` privilege to John Doe in all the groups regardless of the policies he has.

 ## The hierarchical relationship between groups, subgroups, and resources
 It is not possible to assign more resources to a subgroup than its parent.
 This means that the DABP tool enforces that a superuser can only assign resources to groups if the parent also has that resource.